 Administrators still have to manage three shift times to cover 24x7

 When you are scheduling with 12-hour shifts, you only have to manage two shift times per day.
 With 10-hour shifts, you still have 3 shift times to manage.
 There will also be some overlap of hours that can be costly if you don't manage it appropriately.
 Since you need to cover 24x7 that swing/mid shift will overlap with day shift and/or night shift.

 Need software to manage your 24x7 rotating schedules?

-PlanIt Scheduling software will allow you to create rotating schedules for as far out into the future as you need while also providing the tools to easily make day-to-day edits.
-Get a full overview of the system with a free live online demonstration today!
+PowerTime scheduling software will allow you to create rotating schedules for as far out into the future as you need while also providing the tools to easily make day-to-day edits.
+Click on the button below to learn more!